amilord/Asiannas-Leet-Codes/README.md

 # Asiannas-Leet-Codes
-This repostiroy inlcludes copies of the Leet Code challenges I have completed.
+This repository inlcludes copies of the Leet Code challenges I have completed.